Barclays business bank account comparison and review

 What types of business account does Barclays offer?

-Barclays offers four types of business account:
+Barclays offers 4 types of business account:

 • Business account for turnover of up to £400,000.
-This is for established businesses that have a turnover of up to £400,000.
+This is for small established businesses.

 • Charity and Impact account.
 Everyday banking for not-for-profit organisations.